Click arrow to hear me reading the post.

 When I talked with her about it, she realized I was telling the truth.
 I wasn’t trying to get out of work.
 After that, every time she met me in my office, she’d say, “I know.
 You are so sensisitve.”
 I can’t say I loved her comment, but at least I was seen.

 Today I cry when I feel like it–even in meetings with superiors.
 A year and a half ago, I shared with the new president at my college that I had experienced a lot of pain at my school.
 I was unhappy with the way administration made decisions for faculty without our input or worse yet, by disregarding our input.
 I started tearing up and told him, “I hope you are not uncomfortable with me crying because I’m not, and it’s just going to happen while I share my thoughts.”
 I can’t say he looked comfortable, but he sat and he listened, and I survived.
 And I grew.

 Being sensitive helps me in so many ways.
 It helps me detect what is going on in a conversation.
 It allows me to notice when a student or friend is not feeling like themselves.
 It helps me approach difficult situations and conversations with compassion.
 And my relationships are stronger.

-My sensitivity might allow me to hurt more than I would without it but it benefits me far more.
-I have a closer relationshp with my parents today than either of my siblings.
-My dad constantly thanks me for caring and for thinking about he and my mom.
-I can talk with my partner about the most difficult, intimate things.
+My sensitivity might allow me to hurt more than I would without it, but it benefits me far more.
+I have a closer relationship with my parents today than either of my siblings.
+My dad constantly thanks me for caring and for thinking about him and my mom.
+I can get to the heart of the issue with students, bosses, and coworkers–if they are willing.
+I can talk with people about the most difficult, intimate things.
+The result?
+We share more deeply and understand each other better.
 Today I am in a relationship where I can show my sensitivity and my heart is open so I can know that I am loved as I am, thin skin and all.

 Peace Out (and In)